 -moption is specified,

 sudoreplaywill limit these pauses to at most max_wait seconds.
-The value may be specified as a floating point number, e.g., 2.5.
-A max_wait of zero or less will eliminate the pauses entirely.
+The value may be specified as a floating point number, e.g. 2.5.

 sudoreplayto adjust the number of seconds it will wait between key presses or program output.
 This can be used to slow down or speed up the display.
 For example, a speed_factor of 2 would make the output twice as fast whereas a speed_factor of .5 would make the output twice as slow.